 What if Iceland is your dreamland, but also you are a pilot?
 Oleg Savashinsky answered to this question, crossing Europe and vast water areas of the North Atlantic by own single-engine aircraft.
 He told to the Flugblogger how he planned the route over the ocean, considering the probability of emergency landing, how he first saw the land in the Atlantic and about special impressions from Iceland, which are not mentioned in guidebooks.

 Creating the dream

 Oleg lives in Belarus.
-It is a small country in Eastern Europe, former part of USSR, between Poland and Russia.
+It is a small country in Eastern Europe, a former part of USSR, between Poland and Russia.
 Its territory is only twice as large as Iceland.
-Belarus has beautiful forest and wide green fields, but no volcanoes or geysers.
+Belarus has a beautiful forest and wide green fields, but no volcanoes or geysers.
 It has its own mystical creatures, but no elves or trolls.
-It is situated in the middle of continent and have no access to a sea, in opposite to Iceland, which is surrounded by ocean.
+It is situated in the middle of the continent and has no access to a sea, in opposite to Iceland, which is surrounded by ocean.